Motoko Kusanagi: Arise

 In the Ghost in the Shell: Arise (2013) OVA series, Motoko is completely redesigned from her previous incarnations, as are all members of the main character cast.
 Her cybernetic body is shown as far younger in appearance and shorter in height to other versions, resembling a teenager or young adult and not much taller than Chief Aramaki.
 Her hair is blue and cut in a close, straight bang form, and she is usually shown wearing full red leather pants and jackets and high heel boots.

+Unlike other incarnations she wasn't technically born, having been the mind of unborn baby saved via upload to a prosthetic body; being raised by the military after her mother was in a fatal accident.
+She admits to having trouble during her childhood mental development due to not having the same sensations as a normal child.
+Motoko is also more prone to mischief when punishing others for insulting her; using her hacking skills to make Batou punch himself or appear naked during their meeting in cyberspace.

 Ghost in the Shell: SAC 2045

 The Major appears in a CGI Japanese/American animated series SAC 2045, released in 2020.
 This series is set after previous events, and sees Public Section 9 hire themselves out as mercenaries.

 In video games

-Motoko is a player character in Ghost in the Shell (1997) for the PlayStation, Ghost in the Shell: Stand Alone Complex (2004) for the PlayStation 2, Ghost in the Shell: Stand Alone Complex (2005) for the PlayStation Portable, and Ghost in the Shell: Stand Alone Complex - First Assault Online (2016) for Microsoft Windows.
+Motoko is a playable character in Ghost in the Shell (1997) for PlayStation, Ghost in the Shell: Stand Alone Complex (2004) for PlayStation 2, Ghost in the Shell: Stand Alone Complex (2005) for PSP, and Ghost in the Shell: Stand Alone Complex - First Assault Online (2016) for Microsoft Windows.